 - League: Eastern League 1993-2019; Double-A Northeast 2021; Eastern League 2022-

 - Ballpark: Memorial Stadium 1993; Prince George's Stadium 1994-present

-The Bowie Baysox, formerly of the Eastern League and now in Double-A Northeast, played their first season - 1993 - at their parent Baltimore Orioles' former home, Memorial Stadium, with Oriole Park at Camden Yards having opened the year before.
-They now play their home games at Prince George's Stadium in Bowie, MD.
+The Bowie Baysox, of the Eastern League and briefly in Double-A Northeast, played their first season - 1993 - at their parent Baltimore Orioles' former home, Memorial Stadium.
+The Orioles farmhands now play their home games at Prince George's Stadium in Bowie, MD.

-The Baysox have been with the Orioles since 1989 - when they were still in Hagerstown, MD and named the Hagerstown Suns.
-That is their entire existence, and they now have the sixth longest partnership among teams without common ownership.
+The Baysox franchise has been with the Orioles since 1989, when it was still the Hagerstown Suns - now the sixth longest partnership among teams without common ownership.
 Bowie is in the Washington Nationals' protected territory but pre-dates the former Montreal Expos' move there by 11 years, so their territorial rights have been grandfathered.
 Bowie is almost halfway between Baltimore and Washington.